 When selecting acceptable fonts for resume, you should remember to use the one that looks professional and straightforward.
 One that is advised is the Calibri.
 It is one of the most popular fonts used in the recruitment industry, as well as it is widely accepted by many firms.
 It also looks good on all types of computer.

-Acceptable Fonts For Resume: Skip Fun Fonts
+Acceptable Fonts for Resume: Skip Fun Fonts

-When looking for fonts to use, you should see to it that you stay away from fun fonts, including the Comic Sans and similarly fun fonts.
+When looking for resume fonts to use, you should see to it that you stay away from fun fonts, including the Comic Sans and similarly fun fonts.
 They are nice, but they do not look professional or serious.
 You may want to skip these fonts, unless you’re applying for a creative job like a comic strip maker.

 Tips to Remember